 This British depth study will examine the fascinating rule of Queen Elizabeth I and explore the political and religious challenges she faced when she took the throne, including the religious settlement, Mary Queen of Scots and the Spanish Armada.
 Pupils will also have the opportunity to investigate elements of Elizabethan society such as education, leisure, poverty and exploration.

-To support and extend classroom learning, we run a fascinating trip to the National Archives and Westminster Abbey, where girls participate in a workshop handling genuine Tudor documents, and a tour to discover more about one of England's most famous monarchs.
+To support and extend classroom learning, we run a fascinating trip to Westminster Abbey where girls participate in a hands-on workshop to discover more about one of England's most famous monarchs.